Smartphone kill switch

-Smartphones are expensive devices with high resale value, and are therefore often the target of theft, with thieves selling them to cartels for resale.
-One attempt to address this is a "kill switch" which would deter theft.
+Smartphones have high resale value, and are therefore often the target of theft, with thieves selling them to cartels for resale.
+A kill switch can deter theft by making devices worthless.

+Legal requirements

 In the United States, Minnesota was the first state to pass a bill requiring smartphones to have such a feature, and California was the first to require that the feature be turned on by default.
 The California law requires the kill switch to be resistant to reinstallation of the phone's operating system.
 The CTIA initially resisted the legislation, fearing that it would make phones easier to hack, but later supported kill switches.
 There is evidence that this legislation has been effective, with smartphone theft declining by 50% between 2013 and 2017 in San Francisco.